prasannax1/starships/README.md

 [View 3d](https://github.com/prasannax1/starships/blob/master/stl/small/attack-primary.stl)

-Orca-A / Manta Ray class heavy tactical runabout[^6]
+Orca-A / Manta Ray class heavy tactical runabout[^orca]

-[^6]: The Orca-A class was initially conceived as a stand-alone ship, named the *Manta Ray*.
-It was augmented with the Orca-B class, and renamed to the Orca-A.
+[^orca]: The Orca-A class was initially conceived as a stand-alone ship, named the *Manta Ray*.
+It was augmented with the Orca-B class,
+    and renamed to the Orca-A.

   - Length: 65m
   - Width: 40m